CypherPoet/swift-package-template/README.md

 )
 ```

-From there, refer to it as a "target dependency" in any of _your_ package's targets needing it.
+From there, refer to `MyLibrary` as a "target dependency" in any of _your_ package's targets that need it.

 ```swift
 targets: [